zhullyb/monyhar/monyhar/docs/adding_to_third_party.md

 library in DEPS, please ask the infrastructure team before committing the change.

-Lastly, add the new directory to Chromium's `//third_party/.gitignore`, so that it won't show up as untracked files when you run `git status` on the main repository.
+Lastly, add the new directory to Monyhar's `//third_party/.gitignore`, so that it won't show up as untracked files when you run `git status` on the main repository.